etiennedevaux/TheMeatingPlace/README.md

 Font Awesome:
 - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 Materialize 1.0.0
-- Used to assist with the responsiveness
+- Used to assist with the responsiveness and form design, particularly around validation and formatting.

 jQuery 3.5.1:

 Git